 Baina (Wuhan) Information Technology Co., Ltd. ("Wuhan Baina Information") was acquired by Gamease in July 2014.
-As of September 30, 2016, the registered capital of Wuhan Baina Information was \$3.0 million and Changyou Star and Yongzhi Yang held 60% and 40% interests, respectively, in this entity.
+As of March 31, 2017, the registered capital of Wuhan Baina Information was \$3.0 million and Changyou Star and Yongzhi Yang, the former chief executive officer of MoboTap, held 60% and 40% interests, respectively, in this entity.